sunilkumargupta/springhibernatesession/task01/README.md

 3. Install maven and set path in environment variable.

+4. set proxy for maven (http://maven.apache.org/guides/mini/guide-proxies.html)

-4. clone and run below sample program following given instruction, to test if your setup is all done. https://github.com/sunilkumargupta/MenuApp
+5. clone and run below sample program following given instruction, to test if your setup is all done. https://github.com/sunilkumargupta/MenuApp

-5. we need to set proxy to work with our github account which I'll share offline.
+6. we need to set proxy to work with our github account which I'll share offline.

 </pre>